everyday-cc/powerbi/_news/2022-04-23-visualize-portfolio-performance-and-risk-with-microsoft-power-bi.md

 ---
 category: news
 title: "Visualize portfolio performance and risk with Microsoft Power BI"
 excerpt: "You can seamlessly create portfolio report dashboards in Microsoft Power BI that can be shared with your team or clients.
-PORT Enterprise users can take the portfolio they have loaded in PORT and ..."
+Underpinning this new reporting flexibility is Bloomberg Query Language ..."
 publishedDateTime: 2022-04-22T17:58:00Z
 originalUrl: "https://www.bloomberg.com/professional/blog/visualize-portfolio-performance-and-risk-with-microsoft-power-bi/"
 webUrl: "https://www.bloomberg.com/professional/blog/visualize-portfolio-performance-and-risk-with-microsoft-power-bi/"